+Just like in real sports, the better team doesn’t always win.
 The data makes the players and horses unique and provides a way to handicap the contests and race, and once the odds have been established the random number generator is introduced.

+Where virtual sports diverges from traditional sports betting is the frequency of events.
 Because they’re not real, virtual sports contests can run 24/7, which is why virtual sports has done so well in UK betting shops, providing content when no real-world events are taking place.

 Furthermore, virtual sports can be programmed to run as often as the purveyor desires.
 Races can be scheduled to start every 10 minutes or every 2 minutes.
 Soccer matches can be set for 5 minute halves or 20 minute halves.

 The new V-play games due soon offer a much wider variety of bets on both basketball and football.
 Bets can be placed pre-match and in-play.
 Expect over 50 markets for each game, so as you might expect from a casino, there are more than enough ways to place the bet that suits you.